Hong Kong extradition bill officially killed, but move unlikely to end unrest

 But Beijing had prepared all kinds of contingency plans for different scenarios in Hong Kong, including Lam’s administration losing total control of the situation, the official said.

+China’s foreign ministry said the FT report was political rumor with ulterior motives.

-Over recent months, Beijing has set up a special team working from Shenzhen, just across the border from Hong Kong, to gather information and it acted as the major communication channel between Hong Kong and Beijing, according to two people familiar with the situation.
+Over recent months, Beijing has set up a special team working from Shenzhen, just across the border from Hong Kong, to gather information and it acts as the major communication channel between Hong Kong and Beijing, according to two people familiar with the situation.

-Lam’s office was authorized to talk to the team directly without going through Beijing’s Liaison Office, one of the people said.
+Lam’s office was authorized to talk to the team directly without going through Beijing’s Liaison Office in Hong Kong, one of the people said.

 The Liaison Office, the symbol of Chinese rule, was attacked and daubed with anti-China graffiti in July.